robertmand/FAIR-DaSH/_episodes/ep2.md

 keypoints:
 - This episode covers the following FAIR principles:
 - (Meta)data are registered or indexed in a searchable resource (F4)
-- (Meta)data are released with a clear and accessible data usage license (R1.1)
+- (Meta)data are released with a clear and accessible data usage licence (R1.1)
 ---
 #### What is a data repository?
 It is a general term used to describe any storage space you use to deposit data, metadata and any associated research.
 Kindly note that database is more specific and it is mainly for the storage of your data.